Kamativi Lithium

 Coordinates-18.3156°, 27.0573°

-Before the discovery of lithium, the mine used to focus on Tin ore but had closed in early 1990s due to decrease in tin price.
-However in 2019 a new company called Kamativi Mining Company was formed to focus on lithium mining.
 The Kamativi Mine is located in Matabeleland North Province, within Hwange District, western Zimbabwe, near the small mining town of Kamativi.
-The mine is situated approximately 28 kilometers off the Bulawayo to Victoria Falls Road, along the Binga Road.
+The mine is situated approximately 28 km off the Bulawayo to Victoria Falls Road, along the Binga Road.

 Ownership